keptn/keptn.github.io/content/docs/0.2.1/installation/setup-keptn-gke/index.md

 -  **Important:** Due to a [known issue](https://issues.jenkins-ci.org/browse/JENKINS-14880) in Jenkins, it is necessary to open the Jenkins configuration and click **Save** although nothing is changed.

-    You can open the configuration page of Jenkins by executing this command:
+    You can open the configuration page of Jenkins with the credentials `admin` / `AiTx4u8VyUV8tCKk` by generating the URL and copy it in your browser (the installation has to be finished at this point):
     ```
-    open http://jenkins.keptn.$(kubectl describe svc istio-ingressgateway -n istio-system | grep "LoadBalancer Ingress:" | sed 's~LoadBalancer Ingress:[ \t]*~~').xip.io/configure
+    echo http://jenkins.keptn.$(kubectl describe svc istio-ingressgateway -n istio-system | grep "LoadBalancer Ingress:" | sed 's~LoadBalancer Ingress:[ \t]*~~').xip.io/configure
     ```

 The script will install the complete infrastructure necessary to run keptn.
 This includes:

 - Istio
 - Knative
-- An Elasticsearch/Kibana Stack for the Keptn's log
+- An Elasticsearch/Kibana Stack for the keptn's log
-- The Keptn Core Services:
+- The keptn Core Services:
   - Event-broker
   - Event-broker-ext
   - Control